 CPS may collect the following categories of consumer PI:

 Business Purposes for Collecting Consumer PI.

 Categories of Service Providers/ Contractors to Whom CPS Discloses Consumer PI.

 CPS discloses consumer PI to the following categories of service providers / contractors:

 CPS will not use the personal information it collects for materially different, unrelated, or incompatible purposes than those listed above without first providing you notice.

 Selling or Sharing Your Personal Information.
-CPS does not sell or share consumer personal information with third parties.
+CPS does not sell or share for cross-context behavioral advertising consumer personal information with third parties.

 Contact CPS.
-For questions or concerns regarding how consumers’ personal information is used, please contact CPS by:
+For questions or concerns regarding how consumers’ personal information is used or to exercise your consumer rights, please contact CPS by: